kunalgrover05/IITM-Moodle-Downloader/README.md

 Downloads course content from IITM-Moodle
 Uses BeautifulSoup library
 Copy moodle-downloader.py and bs4 folder to a new folder.
 Script makes subject wise folders.
+Saves new files every time it is run.

 <h5>Open moodle-downloader.py and edit:</h5>
 * username -> Login ID